DiegoYegros/nostr/README.md

 Use `nostr setup` to introduce your key.
 You will be asked a password to decrypt it.

-Use `nostr "This is a note of Kind 1"` to send the note to your relays.
+Use `nostr note "This is a note of Kind 1"` to send the note to your relays.

-Use `nostr article post path/to/article.md` to publish a long-form NIP-23 article.
+Use `nostr article path/to/article.md` to publish a long-form NIP-23 article.
 Flags such as `--title`, `--summary`, `--image`, `--published-at`, and `--identifier` are available for metadata overrides.